Shutō (seafood)

-Shutō (酒盗) is a specialty shiokara of Odawara, Kanagawa Prefecture, in Japan.
+Shutō (酒盗) is a specialty shiokara of Odawara, Kanagawa Prefecture, as well as Kochi and Kagoshima prefectures, in Japan.

 Ingredients

 Shuto is made by salting rare parts of bonito (katsuo), fermenting it for more than six months, then chopping it up and sometimes adding a mixture of sake and mirin.
 There is also a tuna (maguro) type that has a milder character.

 Etymology

 The Chinese characters of the dish (酒盗) means "sake thief" and is derived from the belief that it is a good side dish for sake.
 Legend has it when eating Shuto (酒盗), your chopsticks will move so fast that you will want to ‘steal’ (盗) ‘sake’ (酒).

 History

-There are records that it has been eaten in Japan for about 300 years.
-It may also be made with various other fish such as salmon, sea bream, and saury.
+Shuto may have originally been prepared and eaten by bonito fishermen, and there are records that it has been eaten in Japan for about 300 years, dating back to the Edo period.

-It is sometimes known as ‘Japanese anchovies’, which does not refer to the ingredients or manufacturing process, rather the way in which it is used.
+It is sometimes known as ‘Japanese anchovies’, which does not refer to the ingredients or manufacturing process, rather the way in which it is used as a salty and savory compliment to many other dishes.